ProjectGinsberg/SDK/README.md

 ### iOS
 1. Clone or download the SDK, which consists of header files, release notes, and a static library.
 It also includes an example app.
 2. Add the `libs/iOS` directory (containing GAPI.h and libGAPI.a) to your Xcode project.
+3. Implement a class that uses GAPIProtocol.
+This will provide the callbacks form calls to the SDK.
+See example app for reference, as well as reading the rest of this document.
+4. During the usual program run, as long as you have the right credentials and valid account as mentioned below, you will pass your GAPIProtocol instance to a setup call of the GAPI singleton, as in 'Login' below, then you can start using the SDK for pushing/getting/deletes.

+### Android
+1. Clone or download the SDK, which consists of header files, release notes, and a static library.
+It also includes an example app.
+2. Add the `libs/Android/GAPI.aar` library to your Android project.
+3. Implement a class that uses IGAPICallbacks.
+This will provide the callbacks form calls to the SDK.
+See example app for reference, as well as reading the rest of this document.
+4. During the usual program run, as long as you have the right credentials and valid account as mentioned below, you will pass your GAPIProtocol instance to a setup call of the GAPI singleton, as in 'Login' below, then you can start using the SDK for pushing/getting/deletes.

 ## Credentials